-I remember seeing a therapist three times in my life: once as a near toddler after my family found that my grandfather…had boundary issues around kids, a few years later because I’d developed “violent tendencies,” and then several decades later when I was a twenty-something year old disabled adult living on my own and dealing with a tidy portfolio of chronic diseases.
+I remember seeing a therapist three times in my life: once as a two-year-old after my family found that my grandfather had… boundary issues around kids, a few years later because I’d developed “violent tendencies,” (and of course, nobody knew why) and then several decades later when I was a twenty-something year old disabled adult living on my own and dealing with a tidy portfolio of chronic diseases.

 Obviously I don’t remember much about my earliest visits; only that I made up my own rules for Candyland, and that I liked playing with a dollhouse where I’d fastidiously put every piece of furniture in place and position the dolls and got unreasonably upset when I came the next week to find it all knocked over again.
 The only thing I remember about the later ones was a family session where I sat with my mother and little brother and having to hold my breath to keep from screaming as the shrink basically said everything was my fault.
 (On a side note, I do not recommend holding your breath to contain some kind of strong emotion; I did that a lot as a kid and it really doesn’t help much in the long run.)

 Most of my childhood experiences with therapy left an imprint on me – one that involved me being totally and utterly misunderstood, pushed aside, and left alone.
 I felt that nobody cared about me, about what I wanted, how I felt, or what I had to say, and that there was nobody to trust.
 So I became a very quiet kid, hiding out in coatrooms during family gatherings and Girl Scout meetings, quiet to the point that a few of my teachers thought I was physically unable to speak.